Official Community Plan (OCP)

 Official Community Plan Indicators Report 2016

-The fifth consecutive Official Community Plan (OCP) Indicators Report is now available.
-The report is the City’s principal effort in monitoring the effectiveness of the OCP on the ground.
-As progress is measured and trends emerge, the City is able to make adjustments or alterations where needed to ensure that the OCP remains a relevant and effective guiding document.
+The Indicators Report monitors the effectiveness of the OCP on the ground.
+As progress is measured and trends emerge, the City can make adjustments where needed to ensure the OCP remains a relevant and effective guiding document.
 The 2016 report suggests an overall positive performance, with 76 per cent of the indicators performing in a positive or neutral direction.

 All municipal policies, plans and regulations must align with the OCP Bylaw, so it is a powerful guide to City decision-making.
 An effective OCP provides clear direction but does not preclude change to the plan based on evolving circumstances or interpretation of policies by Council and staff.
 In this way, an OCP is often considered a “living document.”
 This OCP Review seeks to integrate or ‘hardwire’ sustainability into all decisions and create greater alignment of City policies, programs, and projects.